-The choices
+The Choices

-We could...
+1) We could...

-Investigate SmartTrip through a business case investigation Work with Waka Kotahi and Government to further investigate SmartTrip through a business case investigation.
+Work with Waka Kotahi and Government to further investigate SmartTrip through a business case investigation.
 This would confirm the benefits variable road pricing could provide and identify solutions which would address any potential negative impacts.

-Advantages Progressing a business case will give us the information we need to assess whether SmartTrip could help free-up our congested transport network, particularly during peak travel times, as well as quantifying the benefits and costs of implementing variable road pricing.
+Progressing a business case will give us the information we need to assess whether SmartTrip could help free-up our congested transport network, particularly during peak travel times, as well as quantifying the benefits and costs of implementing variable road pricing.
 That information would then allow the Council and the community to make a future decision on whether SmartTrip should be introduced.
-In summary, key potential benefits include: Journey time savings - an estimated 20% reduction in delays (in vehicle hours per day) Encouraging behaviour changes (flexible working hours/working from home/choosing other routes/shared vehicle trips/public transport use/other transport modes) to ease pressure on the transport network

-- > The removal of charges on existing toll roads - > Lower operating costs and better productivity for businesses - Road users who don't live in Tauranga would be contributing to the local cost of transport network improvements - > Social benefits (less time wasted sitting in traffic leaves more time for leisure and family activities) - > Lower transport-related greenhouse gas emissions (an estimated 5% reduction) - Provision of an additional funding source to accelerate investment in regional transport improvements.
+In summary, key potential benefits include: journey time savings - an estimated 20% reduction in delays (in vehicle hours per day); encouraging behaviour changes (flexible working hours/working from home/choosing other routes/shared vehicle trips/public transport use/other transport modes) to ease pressure on the transport network; the removal of charges on existing toll roads; lower operating costs and better productivity for businesses; road users who don't live in Tauranga would be contributing to the local cost of transport network improvements; social benefits (less time wasted sitting in traffic leaves more time for leisure and family activities); lower transport-related greenhouse gas emissions (an estimated 5% reduction); and provision of an additional funding source to accelerate investment In regional transport improvements.